Free Officers movement (Libya): Coup d'état

 In mid-1969, Idris travelled abroad to Turkey and Greece during widespread rumors of a coup by the Shalhi brothers on 5 September.
 Gaddafi's Free Officers recognized this as their chance to overthrow the monarchy before the Shalhi brothers, initiating "Operation Jerusalem".

 On 1 September 1969, a group of about 70 young army officers from the Free Officers movement and enlisted men mostly assigned to the Signal Corps usurped the government and abolished the Kingdom of Libya.
 The coup started in Benghazi and was completed in two hours.
 Army units quickly reassembled in support of the coup and established military control over Tripoli and in other places across the country within a few days.

 The Free Officers occupied airports, police depots, radio stations, and government offices in Tripoli and Benghazi.
 Gaddafi captured the Barqa barracks in Benghazi, Umar Muhayshi took over Tripoli barracks and Jalloud seized the city's anti-aircraft batteries.
-Khweldi Hameidi captured the Tripoli radio station and was sent to arrest crown prince Sayyid Hasan ar-Rida al-Mahdi as-Sanussi and force him to give up his claim to the throne.
+Khweldi Hameidi captured the Tripoli radio station and was sent to arrest crown prince Hasan as-Senussi and force him to give up his claim to the throne.
 The coup was popular among the civilian population, especially younger people.
 There was no resistance in Cyrenaica and Fezzan and no deaths or injuries were reported.

 The Free Officers movement was headed by a twelve-member cabinet that called itself the Revolutionary Command Council (RCC).
 This body formed the government after the coup d'état.
-In its proclamation on 1 September, the Revolutionary Command Council declared the country to be an independent and sovereign state with the name of the Libyan Arab Republic, which would continue "in the path of freedom, unity, and social justice, guaranteeing the right of equality to its citizens, and opening before them the doors of honourable work."
-They characterised the rule of the Turks and Italians and the "reactionary" government which were overthrown as belonging to "dark ages", from which Libyans were called to move forward as "free brothers" to a new age of prosperity, equality, and honour.
+In its proclamation on 1 September, the Revolutionary Command Council declared the country to be an independent and sovereign state with the name of the Libyan Arab Republic, which would continue "in the path of freedom, unity, and social justice, guaranteeing the right of equality to its citizens, and opening before them the doors of honorable work."
+They characterized the rule of the Turks and Italians and the "reactionary" government which were overthrown as belonging to "dark ages," from which Libyans were called to move forward as "free brothers" to a new age of prosperity, equality, and honor.

 Ideology

 The Free Officers were republicans and were hostile to the monarchy and King Idris because of their social marginalization to many lower and middle-class Libyans.
 They strongly rejected the policies and principles of King Idris for his corruption and close links with Western nations.
-After the Six-Day War in 1967, the Free Officers demanded "total political and economic independence from any kind of foreign (non-Arab) influence, direction, control or constraint.
+After the Six-Day War in 1967, the Free Officers demanded "total political and economic independence from any kind of foreign (non-Arab) influence, direction, control or constraint."
 They introduced policies that called for social justice, self-determination, Arab nationalism and anti-imperialism.
 They strongly supported Pan-Arabism and support for Arabs everywhere, as well as Arab socialism.
 They were also in support of Islamist values and Shari'a.